 But the biggest thank you of them all must go to the poets, you have afforded me a great privilege and I look forward to thanking you in person soon inside HMP Edinburgh.

 Hidden Voices is a collaborative concept and we are happy to discuss how this style of collaboration may support your own organisation or business in the future.
-Please do not hesitate to get in touch to discuss any ideas in that regard, you can reach us initially by e mail at [email protected]
+Please do not hesitate to get in touch to discuss any ideas in that regard, you can reach us initially by e mail at [email protected] send for the attention of Gerry Hamill and Gerry will revert promptly.

 That’s all for Saughton Sonnets folks @FirstTimeInside out.